Phisto/LAME/README.md

 ## Usage

-I really dont know a source for how to use the lame framework, but you can check out my [CoreAudioConverter](https://github.com/Phisto/CoreAudioConverter) project to see how i use it.
+I really dont know a source for how to use the LAME framework, but you can check out my [CoreAudioConverter](https://github.com/Phisto/CoreAudioConverter) project to see how i use it.

 ## License

 LAME is released under the [GNU Lesser General Public License (LGPL)](https://www.gnu.org/licenses/).